-This course introduces the student to the principles of object-oriented programming (OOP) using the C++ programming language.
-Students will investigate and evaluate various program design methodologies and apply them to programming problems using C++.
-C++ features that will be covered include language syntax, data types and declarations, control structures, functions, arrays, pointers and strings.
-This course is designed for the student who wishes to learn a programming language; no prior programming experience is required.
-Prerequisite: None. -- AA/AS General Education: AA/AS D2 -- Transfers to both UC/CSU
+This course introduces the principles of object-oriented programming using the C++ programming language.
+Students will investigate and evaluate various programming design methodologies and apply them to programming problems in C++.
+C++ features that will be covered include language syntax, class definitions, control structures, function definitions, and basic data structures.
+No prior programming experience required.
+Prerequisite: None.

-CSIS-113B 3 units LEC 48-54 JAVA Programming - Level 1
+Java Programming - Level 1

-This course is designed for CIS students who are interested in expanding their programming skills in the area of Object-Oriented Programming (OOP), especially as it pertains to applications development on the World Wide Web.
-This course introduces students to the principles of object-oriented programming (OOP) using the JAVA programming language.
-Students will investigate and evaluate various program design methodologies and apply them to programming problems using JAVA.
-JAVA features that will be covered include language syntax, encapsulation, inheritance, polymorphism, if-then/else constructs, looping, and arrays.
-Prerequisite: None. --AA/AS General Education: AA/AS D2 -- Transfers to both UC/CSU
+(formerly JAVA Programming - Level 1)

-CSIS-113C 3 units
+This course introduces the principles of object-oriented programming using the Java programming language.
+Students will investigate and evaluate various programming design methodologies and apply them to programming problems in Java.
+Java features that will be covered include language syntax, class definitions, control structures, function definitions, and basic data structures.
+No prior programming experience required.
+Prerequisite: None.

-C# Programming - Level 1 LEC48-54
+C# Programming - Level 1

 (formerly C# Programming)

 This is an introductory course that will provide students with the basic knowledge and skills they need to develop applications with the C# programming language and the .NET development framework.
 This course will focus on program structure, language syntax, Basic Graphical User Interfaces, and implementation details.
 Prerequisite: None.
-Recommended Preparation: CSIS-111B. --AA/AS General Education: AA/AS D2 -- Transfers to both UC/CSU
+Recommended Preparation: CSIS-111B.